-As the individual’s image of themselves becomes more distorted and their self value gets tied up in their failure to reach their ideal self, feelings of depression begin to surface.
+As the individual’s image of themselves becomes more distorted and their self-value gets tied up in their failure to reach their ideal self, feelings of depression begin to surface.
 Even though depression and eating disorders are two different illnesses, it’s very common for one disorder to trigger the other.
-As many as 75% of people who have an eating disorder also suffer with depression.
+As many as 75% of people who have an eating disorder also suffer from depression.

 Recognizing the signs of depression.